Platform Design When Sellers Use Pricing Algorithms

 60 Pages Posted: 21 Sep 2020 Last revised: 21 Oct 2022

 We investigate the ability of a platform to design its marketplace to promote competition, improve consumer surplus, and increase its own payoff.
 We consider demand-steering rules that reward firms that cut prices with additional exposure to consumers.
-We examine the impact of these rules both in theory and by using simulations with artificial intelligence pricing algorithms (specifically Q-learning algorithms (commonly used in computer science) to devise pricing strategies in a setting with repeated interactions, and consider the effect of platform rules that reward firms that cut prices with additional exposure to consumers.
-Overall, the evidence from our experiments suggests that platform design decisions can meaningfully benefit consumers, but that achieving these gains may require demand-steering policies that condition on past behavior and treat sellers in a non-neutral fashion.
-These more sophisticated policies disrupt the ability of algorithms to rotate demand and split industry profits, leading to very low prices.
-This is consistent with our theoretical results, which show that a platform can undermine collusion even when firms become infinitely patient.
+We examine the impact of these rules both in theory and by using simulations with artificial intelligence pricing algorithms (specifically Q-learning algorithms, which are commonly used in computer science).
+Our theoretical results indicate that these policies (which require little information to implement) can have strongly beneficial effects, even when sellers are infinitely patient and seek to collude.
+Similarly, our simulations suggest that platform design can benefit consumers and the platform, but that achieving these gains may require policies that condition on past behavior and treat sellers in a non-neutral fashion.
+These more sophisticated policies disrupt the ability of algorithms to rotate demand and split industry profits, leading to low prices.

 Keywords: Algorithms, artificial intelligence, collusion, platform design

 JEL Classification: K21, L00